triton-inference-server/dali_backend/docs/examples/video_decode_remap/README.md

 ## GPU-accelerated video processing

-While in most of data processing libraries (image or video, like PIL, OpenCV etc...), data decoding is transparent for user, in DALI we do put emphasis in this step.
-Actually, whenever `cv2.imread()` function is used, or `PIL.Image.open()`, the decoding happens underneath.
-In DALI, user explicitly calls decoding step, thus gaining a opporunity to use accelerate this operation using GPU.
+In most data processing libraries (image or video, like PIL, OpenCV etc...), data decoding is fused with data loading.
+For example, whenever `cv2.imread()` or `PIL.Image.open()` is used, the decoding happens automatically under the hood.
+On the other hand, in DALI user explicitly calls decoding step, gaining greater control over the process, for example to accelerate this operation using GPU.

-It's no different in video case, although currently we do face a constraint that every sample passed to a `fn.experimental.decoders.video()` operator must be a whole video file - including the header.
+It's no different in video case, although currently we face a constraint that every sample passed to a `fn.experimental.decoders.video()` or `fn.experimental.inputs.video()` operator must be a whole video file - including the header.
 The following is the canonical way to read the video file into byte-buffer, which can be further passed to a DALI pipeline:

     decoded_video = np.fromfile(video_file_path, dtype=np.uin8)